dinezh256/dinezh256/README.md

 - 🌱 Learning & building everyday 😊
 - 🧐 Looking for new opportunities
-- 🚀 2022 Goals: Improve day by day
+- 🚀 2023 Goals: Work on backlog side projects

 ### Connect with me: